 This is where things start to get a little complicated.
 This is because the cash outlay to make the purchase becomes (often) much higher than the down payment alone.

-Closing costs vary from one state to another.
+- Closing costs vary from one state to another.
 This is due to differences in either the real estate transfer tax, or mortgage “stamps” (government taxes collected based on a percentage of your mortgage loan amount).
 They can also vary based on different rates charged for appraisals, attorneys, and even title insurance.

 There are actually two alternatives that can either reduce or completely eliminate closing costs:

-- Negotiate for the seller to pay your closing costs.
-This will only be permissible in areas where this is common practice.
+- Negotiate for the seller to pay your closing costs – This will only be permissible in areas where this is common practice.

-- Negotiate premium pricing with your lender.
-This is where you pay a higher interest rate on your mortgage in exchange for the lender paying the closing costs.
+- Negotiate premium pricing with your lender – This is where you pay a higher interest rate on your mortgage in exchange for the lender paying the closing costs.

-Either may be a good option, particularly if you are making a minimum down payment, like 5% and adding closing costs on top would make your cash outlay significantly higher.
+Either may be a good option, particularly if you are making a minimum down payment, like 5%, and adding closing costs on top would make your cash outlay significantly higher.

-With most mortgages, the lender will put real estate taxes and homeowner’s insurance in escrow.
+With most mortgages, the lender will put real estate taxes and homeowners insurance “in escrow.”
 This means that those charges will be included in your monthly payment, and paid by the lender when due.

 Depending on where you live, prepaid expenses may come to as much as 2% of the loan amount.

 Fortunately, you can have some or all of the prepaid expenses paid for you by either the seller, or by premium pricing paid to the lender.

 For example, if a seller fills the heating oil tank just before the closing, you’ll be required to reimburse the seller for the unused oil.
 This will happen at the closing table.
 Similar charges can be incurred if the seller has prepaid other utilities, such as water, sewer, or trash removal.

 Still another expense that could require adjustment at closing are homeowners association fees.
 In many homeowners association neighborhoods, member fees are paid on an annual basis.
 If the seller has paid the fee for the full year, and you’re closing on the house on March 31 — three months into the year — you will be required to reimburse the seller for nine months’ worth of fees.
 There may also be a fee to the HOA to get started.
 They may call it a transfer fee or something similar.
 Basically, it’s a lump sum upfront from the new homeowner to get into the HOA.

 Lender-required “cash reserves”

 The most typical cash reserve requirement is two months.
 That means that you must have sufficient reserves to cover your first two months of mortgage payments.
-So if your principal, interest, taxes, and insurance (PITI) come to $1,500 per month, the reserve requirement will be $3,000.
+So if your principal, interest, taxes, and insurance (PITI) come to $2,000 per month, the reserve requirement will be $4,000.